 After your child has been diagnosed with Autism Spectrum Disorder, the future may seem uncertain and confusing.
 It can be overwhelming to enter a world with new, complex terminology, various professionals, and vast amounts of information and opinions from others.
 The intent of this booklet is to help you and your family begin your journey.
-We hope that this guide will explain the range of services to guide you in taking your next steps after an autism diagnosis.
+We hope that this guide will give you enough background on the range of services available to guide you in taking the next steps after an autism diagnosis.

-This guide is designed for families who have a child recently diagnosed with Autism Spectrum Disorder.
-For more information about what to do if you are concerned about your child's development, what you can do while you wait for a diagnosis, or for resources for adults recently diagnosed with autism, please visit our website or give us a call.
-Contact information for your local Autism Society affiliate is located on page 8.
+This guide is designed for families who have recently received an Autism Spectrum Disorder diagnosis.
+For more information about what to do if you are concerned about your child's development, or what you can do while you wait for a diagnosis, please visit our website or give us a call.